 Below, our legal team explains each strategy and provides a real-world, high-profile example of the defense in action:

-Strategy #1: The Classic Self-Defense Claim
+Strategy #1: Claiming Self-Defense (Classic)

 This strategy alleges that you defended yourself against an imminent and credible threat of force, such as an attack.
 The force used must be reasonable and proportionate to the perceived danger.